krzentner/language-world/data/text-davinci-003/basic_md/coffee-button-3.md

-    - When the robot's gripper is not vertically aligned with the button, the robot should move gripper above button.
+    - When the robot's gripper is not vertically aligned with coffee machine button, the robot should put gripper above coffee machine button.
-    - When the robot's gripper is near the button, the robot should push button.
+    - When the robot's gripper is vertically aligned with coffee machine button, the robot should push down on button.